reMarkable/cobalt/README.md

 `./cobaltb.py deploy start --job=analyzer-service`

 `./cobaltb.py deploy start --job=report-master`
 Run these to start each of the jobs on GKE.
+Each of these will start multiple Kubernetes entities on GKE: a *Service*, a *Deployment*, a *Replica Set*, and a *Pod*.

+`./cobaltb.py deploy start --job=shuffler -danger_danger_delete_all_data_at_startup`
+Run this version of the start command to start the Shuffler while deleting all Observations collected during previous runs.
+This is useful when running the end-to-end tests or the demo to ensure that you know exactly what is in the Shuffler's datastore.

+`./cobaltb.py deploy stop --job=shuffler`

+`./cobaltb.py deploy stop --job=analyzer-service`

+`./cobaltb.py deploy stop --job=report-master`
+Run these to stop each of the jobs on GKE.
+Each of these will stop the Kubernetes entities that were started by the corresponding *start* command.

 `./cobaltb.py deploy show`
 Run this in order to see the list of running jobs and their